 Let’s step back and look at our topic keywords.
-The word hotels is too specific.
-For us to rank with Hotels nay be a bit unrealistic.
-We may reconsider a less competitive keyword phrase such as lodging reviews instead.
-So after some research we decide on: Bend Lodging Reviews, Bend Places To See, Bend Restaurants, Bend Calendar.
+The word “hotels” is too specific.
+For us to rank with Hotels is a bit unrealistic.
+We might reconsider a less competitive keyword phrase such as lodging reviews instead.
+As an example we could use: Bend Lodging Reviews, Bend Places To See, Bend Restaurants, Bend Calendar.

-How we place these keywords or top solos in our site is important as well.
+These keywords are what are know as our top solos.
 Your header or top navigation bar is the best location for them.
-The resulting pages for these solos may consist of relevant articles you may have written for each of these phrases .
+The resulting pages for these solos may consist of relevant articles you may have written for each of these phrases.

-When using this kind of technique you are essentially telling the search engines you have 4 primary topics on your site and then pointing them to all your posts.
+When organizing your links this way you are essentially telling the search engines you have 4 primary topics on your site and then pointing them to all your posts.
 In a sense its creating a usable sitemap.
 By theming them in to distinctive sections you empower your navigation to both the search engines and your visitors.

 What Are The Steps To Siloing Again?